KiandaBPM/docs/content/docs/platform/rules/general/success-error-mapping.md

 ---

 ## Introduction
 Success and Error mapping is used to denote the success or failure of certain rules being executed where data is being transferred or a rule is connected to a data connector.
-As a user with a **administrator** or **designer** role, you can use Kianda **Designer** to populate fields within the Kianda form, using the **Edit rule** dialog box to set parameters for success and error mapping.
+As a user with an **administrator** or **designer** role, you can use Kianda **Designer** to populate fields within the Kianda form, using the **Edit rule** dialog box to set parameters for success and error mapping.

 ## When to use